ELLDER054/gizmo-lang/README.md

 5. Play around with Gizmo and spread the word.

 ## Hacking, Changing or Using Gizmo Locally
-Warning: If you build Gizmo now, there is a chance that Gizmo will be updated and you will not have the most recent version.
+Warning: If you clone Gizmo now, there is a chance that Gizmo will be updated and you will not have the most recent version.
 1. Make sure git is installed in your terminal.
 2. Run this code in your terminal to clone Gizmo.